cerb/cerb.github.io/plugins/webhooks.md

 ## Introduction

-This plugin enables Cerb to catch webhook requests and route them to Virtual Attendant behaviors.
+This plugin enables Cerb to catch webhook requests and route them to bot behaviors.
 These browser-built behaviors can process a request, perform actions in Cerb or interact with third-party services, and then send an appropriate response.

 ## Installation